Stevecmd/aws-bootcamp-cruddur-2024/journal/week6.md

 ```sh
 aws ecs create-service --generate-cli-skeleton
 ```
-Create a `load balancer` to control traffic to the backend container:
+Create a `load balancer` to control traffic to the containers:

-Add the following code to `service-backend-flask.json` and fill in the details:
+Add the following code to `service-backend-flask.json` and `service-frontend-react-js.json` and fill in the details: <br />
 ```py
 "loadBalancers": [
       {